johnnylee-sde/jekyll-now/_posts/2016-11-28-Fast-numeric-string-to-int.md

 ## Concept #2
 Let's rewrite the above result so we can distinguish the high digit from the low digit of a number.

-Due to the load order of little-endian Intel CPUs, the high digit is stored in the byte below the low digit.
+Due to the load order of little-endian Intel CPUs, the high digit is stored in the byte below/right of the low digit.

 ```
 // given the string "ZzYyXxWw",